CarsonJoe/Blog/_posts/2024-06-04-what-are-LLMs.md

 - **Chatbots and Virtual Assistants:** LLMs can power chatbots that provide customer support, help with scheduling, or even engage in casual conversation.
 - **Text Completion and Enhancement:** They can help users complete sentences, correct grammar, and enhance the overall quality of writing.

-## How Many Different Software Applications are Starting to Incorporate LLMs?
+## How Different Software Applications are Starting to Incorporate LLMs

 LLMs are rapidly being integrated into various software applications across different industries.
 Here are some examples: